juji-io/datalevin/benchmarks/LDBC-SNB-bench/README.md

 | IC14  | 19354.1    | 3896.0         |
 | **Avg** | **3144.6** | **2783.1**   |

-Datalevin is ~12% faster overall in these complex graph queries.
+Datalevin is about 12% faster overall in these complex graph queries.

 Datalevin performs better on the majority of the queries, with some, IC6, IC8, IC11, are even orders of magnitude better than Neo4j, while lags behind in IC3, IC5, and IC9.

-Datalevin performs the worst in IC9, which "is one of the most complex queries", commented on page 67 of the specification [1].
+Datalevin performs the worst in IC9, which "is one of the most complex queries", according to page 67 of the specification [1].
 Neo4j performs surprisingly well on this one.

 ## Remark

-Considering Neo4j is on the Graph Data Council as one of the authors of this benchmark, it is remarkable that Datalevin performs so favorably without any special customization for this benchmark.
+Considering Neo4j is on the Graph Data Council as one of the authors of this benchmark, it is remarkable that Datalevin performs so favorably without any tuning or customization.

 ## Extending the Benchmark